JJOverload/MTG-Image-Titles-To-Text/README.md

 Step 1: Go to the "textdetector" directory found in the repository.

-Example: `cd Documents\GitHub\MTG-Image-Titles-To-Text\textdetector`
+Example: `cd Documents\GitHub\TCG_MultiScan\textdetector`

+Step 2: If not there, make sure to create a new "box_images" directory in "textdetector" directory

+Step 2.5: If not there, make sure to download "AtomicCards.json" and place it in the "textdetector" directory.
+Download site link is found here: https://mtgjson.com/downloads/all-files/

-Step 2: Using python to run the program.
+Step 3: Using Python to run the program.
 (Be sure to make sure each dimension is divisible by 32)

-Sample CMD commands:
+Sample CMD (Windows) commands:

 `python textdetector.py --input 1_python-ocr.jpg --width 800 --height 352`